mdfnam/QnA/Ism as a Noun.md

 - **sion:** collision, decision, comparison
 - **ing:** swimming, cooking, learning

-## Gerund
+### Gerund
 - A gerund (pronounced jer-and) is a form of a verb that functions as a noun in a sentence.
 It is created by adding the "ing" suffix to the base form of a verb. *Example:* The word "swimming" can function as both a verb and a gerund (a verbal noun).
 - **As a verb:** 'I am swimming in the pool'.
 Here, "swimming" is used as a present participle verb indicating the action of swimming.
 - **As a gerund:** 'Swimming is good exercise'.
 In this case, "swimming" is used as a gerund, functioning as a noun.
 It represents the idea or concept of the activity rather than describing a specific action.

 ## Proper Nouns
-- **Definition:** Proper nouns refer to specific, unique individuals and representing the specific name of particular beings, places, things, or ideas.
-They are always capitalized
+- **Definition:** Proper nouns refer to specific, unique individuals.
+They used to represent the proper name of any particular beings, places, things, or ideas.
+They are always capitalized.
-- **Example:**  In the phrase 'I visited Madina ', the word "Makkah" is a proper noun, indicating a specific city.
+- **Example:**  In the phrase 'I visited Madina ', the word "Madina" is a proper noun, indicating a specific city.

 ## Common Nouns
-- **Definition:** Common nouns refer to general, non-specific classes of entities and representing the generic name for any being, place, thing, or idea.
+- **Definition:** Common nouns refer to general, non-specific classes of entities.
+They used to represent the generic name for any being, place, thing, or idea.
 They are only capitalized when they start a sentence.
-- **Example:** In the phrase 'My *teacher*' the word "teacher" is a common noun, representing a general category of educators.
+- **Example:** In the phrase 'The *teacher*' the word "teacher" is a common noun, representing a general category of educators.

 **Note:** Using "the" before a common noun does not make it proper but rather definite.